 lunch is served onboard and entertainment is provided.
 Towels and

 snorkeling gear are provided.
-Cost is - upwards of $125 per person.(ph
+Cost from $150 per person.(ph

-Cruises - They offer a good cruise, several
+Cruises - Depending on how may guests they have they'll go with two boats.
+They offer a good cruise, several

-snorkeling spots including the clam reserve, lunch on Maina and then
+snorkeling spots including their creation the GT spot, the clam reserve, lunch on Maina and then

 Why not try your hand